 “It’s a place where I can learn about my health and talk to other people like me about how I feel and support each other.”

-My Health, My Choice includes four groups, each meeting every two weeks.
+My Health, My Choice included four groups, each meeting every two weeks.
 During the pandemic, we delivered online workshops where possible, and continued to engage with day centres and individuals in the community.
 We work closely with other organisations in the area, including the learning disability team at Brent Council, Asian People’s Disability Alliance, Healthwatch Brent, Disabilities Rights UK, and Scope.
 The project includes two representatives, who are elected from within the groups, who take on additional responsibilities and are paid for their work.

 How the project benefits people